Markers of Endurance Fitness

-I’ve written before about the three markers of endurance fitness: aerobic capacity (VO2max), anaerobic/lactate threshold (AT/LT), and economy.
-In my last blog on economy I noted that sport science knows less about economy than the other two, but that it may be the more critical to performance, especially in very long events.
-Without rehashing everything explained in the above post from March, 2010, here is a quick summary of economy and, in Part 2 which I'll post soon, what you can do to optimize yours.
+The three markers of endurance fitness are: aerobic capacity (VO2max), anaerobic/lactate threshold (AT/LT), and economy.
+Sport science knows less about economy than the other two markers.
+But it may be the more critical to performance, especially in very long events.
+Here is a quick summary of economy, and, in Part 2, what you can do to optimize yours.

-When riding, running, or swimming your economy is likely between 20 and 25 percent effective meaning that 75 to 80 percent of all the calories you burn are not producing power or speed.
-Most of that lost energy is expended as radiated heat.
+When riding, running, or swimming, your economy is likely between 20 and 25 percent effective, meaning that 75 to 80 percent of all the calories you burn are not producing power or speed.
+Most of the lost energy is expended as radiated heat.
 That may seem like a lot of lost energy, but it’s common.
 Interestingly, research reveals that athletes with high aerobic capacities tend to be somewhat less economical than athletes of otherwise similar ability with lower aerobic capacities.

-In Part 2 I’ll go over what the research reveals are affective ways to train to improve your economy.
+In “How to Optimize Your Economy, Part 2,” I’ll go over the effective ways to train to improve your economy.